Top 7 Denver Winter Activities

-When the snow finally starts to stick around, we can take full advantage of all the awesome Denver winter activities that our colorful state has to offer.
+When the snow finally starts to stick around, Denver locals can take full advantage of all the awesome winter activities that this colorful state offers.
 From powdery slopes to romantic horse-drawn carriage rides, Colorado boasts a bevy of snow-themed activities for city dwellers and mountain enthusiasts.
-Here are some of our favorite things to do in the winter.

 Looking to move to Denver?
-Let AptAmigo help you find your dream apartment with VIP service, no stress, and at no cost to you.
-Reach out to one of our local friendly experts today!
+Let AptAmigo help you find your dream apartment with their VIP, no-stress service.
+Reach out to one of our friendly local experts today.

 Related: A Guide to Denver’s Neighborhoods